nestjs/docs.nestjs.com/content/security/authentication.md

 }
 ```

-> Warning **Warning** Of course in a real application, you wouldn't store a password in plain text.
+> warning **Warning** Of course in a real application, you wouldn't store a password in plain text.
 You'd instead use a library like [bcrypt](https://github.com/kelektiv/node.bcrypt.js#readme), with a salted one-way hash algorithm.
 With that approach, you'd only store hashed passwords, and then compare the stored password to a hashed version of the **incoming** password, thus never storing or exposing user passwords in plain text.
 To keep our sample app simple, we violate that absolute mandate and use plain text. **Don't do this in your real app!**

 Now, we update our `AuthModule` to import the `UsersModule`.